Regular Expressions

 Code units and characters

-Another design mistake that’s been standardized, in JavaScript regular expressions, is that by default, operator like . or ? work on code units, as discussed in Chapter 5, not actual characters.
+Another design mistake that’s been standardized in JavaScript regular expressions is that by default, operators like . or ? work on code units (as discussed in Chapter 5), not actual characters.
 This means characters that are composed of two code units behave strangely.

 console.log(/🍎{3}/.test("🍎🍎🍎"));